top of page

 Our son is ill,

-his father here
+his father here in prison,

-head in your hands
+and your heavy head in your hands:

-of the world is our state.
+the state of the world is our state.

 People carry people towards better days.

-Our son will heal,
+Our son will be healed,

-his father will leave
+his father set free,

-your golden eyes will laugh.
+your golden eyes filled with laughter.

 Our state will be the world's state.